newrelic/nr-reports/README.md

 }
 ```

-The mechanism for specifying template parameters depends on the way in which
-a report is run.

-When a report is run using the CLI, template parameters can be specified either
+When rendering a template, the template engine builds the set of template
-using [a manifest file](#manifest-file) or, if a manifest file is not
-specified, using a values file.
-A values file is simply a JSON file containing
+parameters to use as follows.

+* If a [manifest file](#manifest-file) is specified, add all properties from
-the same JSON that would be used to specify the template parameters in the
+  the `parameters` property for the template report being rendered to the set.
+* If no [manifest file](#manifest-file) is specified and a [values file](#values-file)
+  is specified, add all properties from the top-level JSON object in the values
-manifest file (like the JSON sample above).
+  file to the set.

-When a report is run from a Lambda function, template parameters are specified
+* If the report is being run [from a Lambda](#using-the-aws-lambda-function)
-in one of the following ways, listed in order of decreasing precedence.
-In all
-cases, the JSON structure is the same as the sample above.
-The only difference
+  function,
-is how it is passed to the Lambda.
+  * If a `body` property is present in the `event` object passed to the

-* A JSON string in the `TEMPLATE_PARAMS` environment variable
+    handler function, add all properties from the `body` property to the set.
-* The `body` property of the `event` arugment passed to the handler function
+  * If a `body` property is _not_ present in the `event` object passed to the
-* The `params` property of the `event` argument passed to the handler function
+    handler function, add all properties from the `event` object to the set.

-Manifest file support for Lambda functions is on [the todo list](./TODO.md).

 ### Channels